joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

  * Does the user have an initiative to trust the service?
  - If the user should not be forced to trust the service provider with their data, then end-to-end is the way to go.
 This is especially true for cloud systems complosed of several entities, such as for example AWS, docker, etc.

 In summary, if there is no sesitive data, or the data is collectively owned within a closed system with mutual trust, you are fine with traditional security.
 If however, you have sendsitive data, and the user should not have to trust all of the prts of the service, you want end-to-end.

-### A short system design instroduction
+## The technical perspective

+The traditional internet landscape consists of cables and big central servers.
+Clients pushes and pulls data to and from servers.

+The current internet landscape is moving away from that reality, and has been for some time.
+A large portion of devices, e.g. phones or IoT-devices, communicate over wireless channels.
+Centralized systems are becoming more and more distributed and devices often communicate directly without a central point.

+The changed communication landscape needs a new approach for communication security, and HYKER solves many of the inherent security problems.

 When describing a system, we separate the concepts of clients and servers, and connections and storage.
 In the most simple systems, there exists only clients and they connect directly to each other.
 This could be for example a walkie-talkie system.